Ho Chi Minh Museum-Dragon House Wharf

 Photo: thienphucwater.com

-This historical site is home to a rich collection of 3,000 pictures and 700 artifacts relating to President Ho Chi Minh, including his personal belongings and journals as well as many scripts and publications documenting his wondrous life.
+This historical landmark hosts an extensive collection of approximately 3,000 photographs and 700 artifacts related to President Ho Chi Minh, showcasing his personal belongings, journals, as well as a wealth of documents chronicling his remarkable life.

 How To Get There

-Ham Rong or Dragon House Wharf sits near the end of Ham Nghi or Nguyen Hue Street, close to Bach Dang Tourist Wharf.
-It is open daily except on Monday from 8am to 11.30am and 1.30pm to 5pm.
-Visitors are suggested to travel there by taxi or motorbike.
+Dragon House Wharf is conveniently situated near the end of Ham Nghi or Nguyen Hue Street, close to Bach Dang Tourist Wharf.
+It is open daily except on Mondays, from 8:00 AM to 11:30 AM and 1:30 PM to 5:00 PM.
+Visitors are encouraged to reach the site via taxi or motorbike for convenience.

 Useful Information